mikey-7x/mikey-hexoid-v5.0.0/README.md

  * 16, 17, 18, 19, 20 (Arduino MKR & Zero SAMD families)
 Help Wanted: If you are an experienced embedded developer and know how to resolve the CLI compilation pathways or toolchain linking errors for these specific SAMD/MegaAVR boards, please reach out.

-📧 Contact: chauhanyogesh9512@gmail.com

-⚖️ License
-Educational & Non-Commercial Use Only.
-This project was developed strictly for students, hobbyists, and enthusiastic engineers who want the freedom to compile and upload programs via their Android phones or Linux setups.
- * You may use, modify, and distribute this software for personal and educational purposes.
- * STRICTLY PROHIBITED: You may not use this software, or any part of its source code, for commercial purposes, financial profit, or bundle it into a paid product.
-Legal actions will be considered if these terms are violated.
-Architect: mikey-7x | Platform: Universal Linux/Termux

 ***

 ## ©️ Copyright & Usage Rights